dimitri-nicolo/calico/felix/docs/config-params.md

 ### `EndpointReportingDelaySecs` (config file) / `endpointReportingDelay` (YAML)

+**Open source-only parameter**: OpenStack is not supported in Calico Enterprise/Cloud.

 The delay before Felix reports endpoint status to the datastore.
 This is only used by the OpenStack integration.

 | Detail |   |